 Wayne Toups

-At the age of 13 (1971), Wayne Toups began entertaining audiences in the venues around the Southwest Louisiana area.
-By the mid-seventies, his first album, Wayne Toups and the Crowley Aces had already been released in Europe.
-With a new band in 1987, Wayne popularized "Zydecajun," a fusion of black zydeco with Cajun flavorings.
+At the age of 13, Wayne Toups began entertaining audiences in venues across Southwest Louisiana.
+By the mid-1970s, his first album, Wayne Toups and the Crowley Aces, had already been released in Europe.
+With a new band in 1987, Toups introduced and popularized “Zydecajun,” a fusion of Black zydeco and traditional Cajun music.

-Wayne regularly performs in the U.S. and has appeared in over 26 countries.
-He also played at the 1990 Super Bowl.
-The Cajun French Music Association has awarded him their 1991 Song of the Year Award for "Late in Life."
-Three of his songs, including wedding favorite "Take My Hand," were featured in the movie Dirty Rice, and his work is also featured in the movie Steel Magnolias and the television show Broken Badges.
-His 1995 album Back to the Bayou, steadily advanced up the charts to become the fastest-selling record ever for Swallow Records, a South Louisiana record label.
+Toups performs regularly throughout the United States and has appeared in more than 26 countries.
+He also performed at the 1990 Super Bowl.
+The Cajun French Music Association awarded him its 1991 Song of the Year for “Late in Life.”
+Three of his songs—including the wedding favorite “Take My Hand”—were featured in the film Dirty Rice, and his work has also appeared in Steel Magnolias and the television series Broken Badges.
+His 1995 album Back to the Bayou climbed the charts to become the fastest-selling record in the history of Swallow Records, a prominent South Louisiana label.

 Wayne Toups and Zydecajun perform live.